polytaskdev/Polytask/README.md

 - A timer/stopwatch/clock
 - A notebook for taking notes
 - Snake game, only if your done with your work :-)
+- A button to add windows
+- A button to delete all windows
+- A button to switch to dark mode/light mode/auto

 ## Prerequisites
 You need a: